kevinsaji/LSB_Steganography/README.md

 # LSB_Steganography

-Python program to hide text in images but changing the least significant bit.
+Python program to hide text in images by changing the least significant bit.

 ## Idea